fetchisepic/EmpowerReborn/README.md

-# EmpoweredReborn
+# Empowere Reborn
-Made for teachers who want the Empowered gradebook back (idea by my mom)
+Made for teachers who want the Empowere gradebook back (idea by my mom)